Emma Hayes: Career

+Chelsea

+During the mid-season 2012 Summer Olympics break on 14 August 2012, Chelsea hired Hayes as manager for the remainder of the 2012 season following the resignation of Matt Beard to become manager at Liverpool.
+Hayes managed her first match with Chelsea on 18 August 2012 in a 1–0 win at Doncaster Rovers Belles.

 2015 season

 After narrowly missing out on the 2014 FA WSL 1 title on the final day, Hayes oversaw a huge squad overhaul that bore witness to the addition of several arrivals.
-Swedish shot-stopper Hedvig Lindahl and promising England centre-half Millie Bright among the new recruits.
+Swedish shot-stopper Hedvig Lindahl and promising England centre-half Millie Bright were among the new recruits.
 Marija Banusic, Gemma Davison and Niamh Fahey also joined Chelsea, signing from Kristianstads, Liverpool Ladies and Arsenal Ladies respectively.
-Later on in the season, Hayes won the race for Reading & England forward Fran Kirby for a British record fee.
-With the agonising memories of final-day defeat still fresh in memory, Hayes guided her side to an historic league and cup double, edging the FA Cup Final thanks to a lone strike from Ji So-yun late on in the first half.
+Later on in the season, Hayes won the race for Reading and England forward Fran Kirby for a British record fee.
+With the agonising memories of final-day defeat still fresh in memory, Hayes guided her side to a historic league and cup double, edging the FA Cup Final thanks to a lone strike from Ji So-yun late on in the first half.
 Later on in the season, they avenged themselves by winning The FA WSL 1 title, after hammering Sunderland at home 4–0 to secure the trophy.

 In the Women's Champions League, Hayes's side reached the last 16 after defeating Glasgow City.
-After their 2–1 home defeat by VfL Wolfsburg, Hayes criticised The Football Association for poor fixture scheduling, insisting that the competition is "geared to French, German and Swedish teams, and until we change that or listen to clubs like Chelsea we are always going to get knocked out in the early rounds".
+After their 2–1 home defeat by VfL Wolfsburg, Hayes criticised The Football Association for poor fixture scheduling, insisting that the competition is "geared to French, German and Swedish teams, and until we change that or listen to clubs like Chelsea we are always going to get knocked out in the early rounds."

 2016–17 season

-Hayes's side finished second in The FA WSL 1, five points adrift of Champions Manchester City.
+Hayes' side finished second in The FA WSL 1, five points adrift of Champions Manchester City.
 The Blues also reached the FA Cup Final for the second consecutive year, losing 1–0 to a strong Arsenal side.
 Chelsea however won the FA WSL Spring Series, an interim edition of the FA WSL.
-Haye led the side to first place, finishing on the same points as Manchester City but beating them on goal difference.
+Hayes led the side to first place, finishing on the same points as Manchester City but beating them on goal difference.

-Hayes was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to football.

 2017–18 season

-Aided with addition of new players including Ramona Bachmann, Maren Mjelde, Erin Cuthbert and Crystal Dunn, Emma Hayes guided her side to finish top, in a reorganised FA WSL1, on goal difference.
+Aided with the addition of new players including Ramona Bachmann, Maren Mjelde, Erin Cuthbert and Crystal Dunn, Emma Hayes guided her side to finish top, in a reorganised FA WSL1, on goal difference.

 The team also played the FA Cup competitions and reached the semi-final but were knocked out by Birmingham City in a penalty shoot-out.